CaughtIt/hosts/README.md

 I've listed the 2x Update domains to add to your Pi-Hole domains list to blacklist, but whitelist when you want to run any updates.

-I'll update this host lists periodically when i notice any other
+I'll update this host lists periodically when i notice any other domains i want to block.